 Many new hotels adorn Perth’s skyline and while the Hilton brand hardly needs any introduction, for me, it’s all about the warm and unpretentious service that makes all the difference.
 From the friendly front desk staff who offered us an even later check-out of 2pm to the concierge who chatted about the many local attractions while we waited for our car to be collected from valet parking.
 It’s all in the details.

-Parmelia’s Marketing and Communications Manager Amy Celisano shares, “We are the most centrally located hotel in the CBD, Kings Park and Elizabeth Quay.
-That is our unique selling point along with the Executive Lounge.”
+As the most centrally located hotel in the CBD, Kings Park and Elizabeth Quay, their address is a unique selling point along with the Executive Lounge.

 The next morning, I loved awakening to the hum of the city coming to life in new-day vitality.
 Breakfast was a lingering affair over the buffet at Samuels on Mill, named after Samuel Kingsford who built a flour mill in 1833 on Mill Street.

-The Parmelia Hilton celebrates in 53rd birthday in 2021 and I have no doubt it will serving Perth for many more decades to come.
+The Parmelia Hilton has been hosting appreciative customers since 1968, and I have no doubt it will serving Perth for many more decades to come.

-The Parmelia Hilton Perth offers great value for money with their staycation packages including an overnight stay, breakfast, valet parking, a welcome drink, late checkout and 25% off your dining bill at Samuels On Mill for just $249.
-For more details go to https://www.hilton.com/en/hotels/perhitw-parmelia-hilton-perth/
+The Parmelia Hilton Perth offers great value for money with their staycation packages, including an overnight stay, breakfast, valet parking, a welcome drink, late checkout and discounts off your dining bill at Samuels On Mill.
+For more details please click here.

 “It has been, and continues to be, our responsibility to fill the earth with the light and warmth of hospitality.”
 Conrad Hilton, 1954.